babons/linear-alg-c-project/notes.md

 Coords in basis {1,x,x^2,x^3}
 	[5, 4, 5, 1]

-Deritative matrix in that basis
+Derivative matrix in that basis
 [ 0 1 0 0]
 [ 0 0 2 0]
 [ 0 0 0 3]